ambron60/rbn/README.md

 - **Nodes**: The basic elements of the network, each holding a binary state (0 or 1).
 - **K (Connectivity)**: The number of inputs that influence each node.
 This can vary for different nodes within the network.
 - **Boolean Functions**: Each node's state is updated based on a Boolean function that takes as input the states of its connected nodes.
+  - **Note:** Benefits of Using Random Truth Tables include (09-13-2024):
+    - Enhanced Complexity: Allows the network to explore a larger space of possible behaviors.
+    - Unbiased Behavior: There's no inherent bias towards specific logical operations.
+    Alignment with RBN Theory: Reflects the original intention behind RBNs to study complex systems with random interactions.
 - **Attractors**: RBNs tend to fall into attractors—repeating patterns of states that the network will cycle through indefinitely.
 - **Optional Noise Function:** Introduce noise into the network by randomly flipping the state of nodes with a configurable probability.